lingookies/lingookies.github.io/faq.md

 <details>
 <summary><strong>Why should I create an account?</strong></summary>

-Creating a free account lets you seamlessly sync your progress across devices.
+Creating a free account gives you access to audio recordings, images and all app content that is not available in Guest Mode, which is just a preview.
+It also lets you seamlessly sync your progress across devices.
 It safely tracks your flashcard review counts and exercise scores, ensuring you never lose your hard-earned progress if you switch phones.
 </details>
 <br>
 <details>